Tibor17/swagger-ui-integration/README.md

 ####ToDo

-* [ ] remove org.ocpsoft.rewrite dependencies - version 0.9
+* [x] remove org.ocpsoft.rewrite dependencies - version 0.9
-* [ ] use webfragment and ensure compatibility java EE 6 - version 0.9
+* [x] use webfragment and ensure compatibility java EE 6 - version 1.0-RC1
 * [ ] split the library into 2 sub-module (api & core) - version 1.0+
 * [ ] allow to replace embedded site with a external site - version 1.0+
+* [ ] remove support Java EE 6 and Java 1.7, switch to Java EE 7 and Java 1.8 - version 2.0+